The Following Are Considerations Taken into Account on Every Project:

 They are used interchangeably where a Remediation is the removal of molds back to Normal Fungal Ecology.
 You can't get rid of mold 100%.

-It depends on a few facftors like: access, basement vs attic, finished areas vs. non-finished areas and organisms type (toxic vs. non-toxic.
+It depends on a few factors like access, basement vs. attic, finished areas vs. non-finished areas, and organisms type (toxic vs. non-toxic.
 So looks at a range of from $5.00/SF to as much as $25.00/SF (or more).

-Black mold tends to grow in patchy / clumped areas. best way to remove it is dispose of the removable items or cut out that area of wall board.
-Smaller areas less than 5 SF and there are no health issues to worry about are often easily addressed this way.
+Black mold tends to grow in patchy / clumped areas.
+The best way to remove it is to dispose of the removable items or cut out that area of the wallboard.
+Smaller areas less than 5 SF and no health issues to worry about are often easily addressed this way.

-Simple cleanses and spot remediation can be completed in a few hours where more elaborate remediations and restoration might take weeks.
-It depends on the impacts to the home and the occupants.
+Simple cleanses and spot remediation can be completed in a few hours, where more elaborate remediations and restoration might take weeks.
+It depends on the impacts on the home and the occupants.

-Mold is a product of hydrology, humidity and moisture.
+Mold is a product of hydrology, humidity, and moisture.
 Was the source of water that caused the mold addressed as part of your remediation?
 We know that mold and water go hand in hand.
-If your environment’s hydrology are not properly managed, the mold will return.
-We have Certified Hydrologists on staff to ensure that the source of water is appropriately addressed to ensure any future mold growth is mitigated.
+If your environment’s hydrology is not managed correctly, the mold will return.
+We have Certified Hydrologists on staff to ensure that the water source is appropriately addressed to ensure any future mold growth is mitigated.

 We are all going to die (eventually).
 But there are no known documented death’s from mold toxicity that we are aware of.
 But the young, old, and immuno-compromised individuals are more susceptible to mold-related illnesses.

 The term “Black Mold” or “Toxic Black Mold” has been attributed to a dark/black mold (called Stachybotrys) that has been demonized in the media as a result of some very well-known lawsuits.
 While Stachybotrys is known to produce “mycotoxins” that can adversely affect human health, it does not fare to say it is toxic.